Reverse Video Search: Find the source of a video

 - 4. Select an image

 Note: If Google locates a product in the image, the algorithm will focus on the product.
-Be sure to select the entire image.
+Be sure to select the entire frame so Lens searches the whole scene.

 Mobile Technique 2: Video segmentation + Alternative to Google Lens

-Using screenshots obtained, proceed to search on Bing Search, Yandex Images, and TinEye.
-Using multiple search engines is beneficial: you access images from multiple powerful databases.
+Using the screenshots you obtain, run a reverse image search on Bing Visual Search, Yandex Images, and TinEye.
+Using multiple search engines is beneficial: you tap into several powerful image databases at once and dramatically raise your odds of finding the original video source.

 Computer Method 1: Video segmentation + Google Lens

 Interesting and fast technique.
-100% free and allows finding many additional sources.
+It is 100% free and surfaces many additional sources.

 - 1. Upload a video